 A clear and compelling purpose ignites passion, and empowers you to persevere and persist, as you create results that matter deeply to you.

-My purpose is—through writing and coaching—to help people develop the skills and structure to create what truly matters—and give their gifts to the world.
+My purpose is—through writing and coaching—to help people develop the skills and structure to create what truly matters, with whatever they have to start with—and give their unique gifts to the world.

 Early Interest in Prevention and Empowerment